Wortham Independent School District: Oil boom: 1924-1929

+1930s

-During the 1920s and 1930s, the Wortham Independent Colored School was very progressive.
-Myrtle Randle Fowlks researched and found that in the year 1932, Mr. F. W. Wheeler became the principal and agriculture teacher.
+In the year 1932, Mr. F. W. Wheeler became the principal and agriculture teacher.
 Mr. Wheeler, principal, developed a strong industrial program along with the basic curriculum.
 It was under his administration that the school became Tuskegee of the West Training School, named after the Tuskegee Institute founded by Booker T. Washington in Georgia.
 The Wortham school had a farm where the students participated in growing fruits and vegetables.
 This produce was sold fresh or canned in the school's cannery.
 One of the products grown on this farm was broom corn.
 The school had a broom factory where they made brooms.
 There was also a printing shop where the basics of printing could be learned and job printing could be done for the public.
 His efforts brought state-wide publicity to the school.
 February 27, 1933, F. W. Wheeler resigned (Wortham ISD Board minutes.
 February 27, 1933) and A. E. Alton became principal and agriculture teacher.
 Under the administration of Mr. Alton, the name of the school changed back to Wortham Colored School.
 During the administration of Mr. M. W. Evans, 1940–49, the school became known for its interscholastic abilities in the county, region and state.
 The school had outgrown the old facilities and the school board decided a new building was very much needed.
 In 1957, the new building was opened and named F. W. Wheeler in this memory.
 Afro-American students continued their education there until 1966 when integration brought the students from the F. W. Wheeler School to join the students at Wortham Schools.
 (Once Is Not Enough, by F. W. Wheeler Ex-Student Association, pg.3) (Freestone County Deed Records).